catenax-ng/catena-x-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 ## Decision

-To improve stability, reproducibility and maintainability of releases, product-edc will undergo the following changes:
+To improve stability, reproducibility and maintainability of releases, tractusx-edc will undergo the following changes:

 - use EDC `SNAPSHOT` builds during development
 - use release versions of EDC in releases.
 Release branches must not change upstream dependency versions, unless there